darthlukan/gitops-workshop/README.md

 - Install the ArgoCD Operator
 - Instantiate/Deploy the `sample-app`, `sample-app-ci`, and `sample-infra` operands

+> *NOTE:* If you do not have a kubeconfig file in your workspace, be sure to perform an oc login to your destination cluster from your workspace.

 ```
 $ cd /path/to/gitops-workshop/ansible
 $ ansible-galaxy collection install -r requirements.yaml